 Probabilistic Graphical Models (PGMs) have had a broad impact on machine learning, both in academia and industry.
 They can solve many ML problems by simply answering probabilistic queries.
 Consider, e.g., predictive modeling.
 One trains a PGM which then answers probabilistic queries; for multi-class classification answering the query $\arg \max{c} P(\text{class} = c | \text{data})$ gives us the most likely class according to our model.
-Alternatively, as in one of our benchmark datasets, we can ask which is the most likely plant to grow in a particular location: $\arg \max{p} P(\text{plant} =$ plocation).
+Alternatively, as in one of our benchmark datasets, we can ask which is the most likely plant to grow in a particular location: $\arg \max{n} P(\text{plant} = p | \text{location})$ .
 Unfortunately, inference in unrestricted PGMs is often intractable.
 Motivated by the importance of efficient inference for large-scale applications, a substantial amount of work has been devoted to learning probabilistic models for which inference is guaranteed to be tractable.
 Examples of these model classes include sum-product networks (SPNs), hinge-loss Markov random fields, and tractable higher-order potentials.
-Being instances of Arithmetic Circuits (ACs), see [8] for a discussion, SPNs are a deep architecture that can represent high-treewidth models [9] and facilitate exact inference for a range of queries in time linear in the network size [7], [10].
+Being instances of Arithmetic Circuits (ACs), see (Choi & Darwiche, 2017) for a discussion, SPNs are a deep architecture that can represent high-treewidth models (Zhao et al., 2015) and facilitate exact inference for a range of queries in time linear in the network size (Poon & Domingos, 2011; Bekker et al., 2015).
 They inherit universal approximation properties from mixture models-a mixture model is simply a "shallow" SPN with a single sum node.
 Consequently, SPNs can represent any prediction function, very much like deep neural networks.
-Having exact probabilities offers an advantage not present in other PGMs and deep neural networks.
+However, having exact probabilities offers an advantage not present in other PGMs and deep neural networks.
 One can compare the probabilities computed by different models and not only solve classification or regression problems, but also do anomaly detection at the same time while taking into account the statistical nature of the data.
-Furthermore, SPNs can compute measures such as Entropy, Mutual Information, Information Gain, etc. Moreover, the Mixed Sum Product Network (MSPN1) proposed by Molina et al. [11], is a nonparametric version of SPNs that opens the door for an efficient FPGA implementation based on histograms.
+Furthermore, any measures based on probabilities can be computed exactly.
+Among those measures, we find Entropy, Mutual Information, Information Gain, etc. Moreover, the Mixed Sum Product Network (MSPN) proposed by Molina et al., (Molina et al., 2018), is a non-parametric version of SPNs that opens the door for an efficient FPGA implementation based on histograms.
+This MSPN maintains the expressiveness while representing a wide range of statistical data types.

-A. Definition of SPNs
+2.1.
+Definition of SPNs